REFEDS/eduperson/eduperson-202001.md

 audience of services (often a single one).
 Values of this attribute therefore MUST be unique within the namespace of the identity provider and the namespace of the service provider(s) for whom the value is created.
-The value is \"qualified\" by these two namespaces and need not be unique outside them; the uniqueness of the identifier therefore depends on all three pieces of information.
+The value is "qualified" by these two namespaces and need not be unique outside them; the uniqueness of the identifier therefore depends on all three pieces of information.